-Repeated attack by the weevil can result in unacceptable losses of height growth and stem deformation as lateral branches turn upward and compete for dominance.
-This can cause crooks and result in forked or dwarfed trees.
-In severe cases, little commercial volume is produced with attacked trees becoming overtopped and suppressed by competing, less valuable tree species.
+Repeated attack by the weevil can result in unacceptable losses of height growth and stem deformation as lateral branches turn upward and compete for dominance, often causing crooks and resulting in forked or dwarfed trees.
+In severe cases, little commercial volume is produced, with attacked trees becoming overtopped and suppressed by competing, less valuable tree species.

 Manual control of established weevil infestations is not practical.
 The weevil's complex of predators and parasites has also been studied to develop ways to control it.
 Pesticide injection treatments were also tried as was overstorey shading.
 Unfortunately, no practical method has yet been developed to control established infestations.
-However, the identification of naturally resistant individual spruce, and later research trials have now brought this to the point where weevil resistant seedlings can be planted operationally.
+However, the identification of naturally resistant individual spruce, and later research trials have now resulted in weevil resistant seedlings that can be planted operationally.

-When planting new stands having Sitka spruce, use weevil resistant planting stock.
-Use improved class A seed (from selected orchard grown weevil resistant trees, R+87).
+Use improved weevil resistant planting stock (from selected orchard grown weevil resistant trees, R+87) to establish new Sitka spruce stands.
 If seed availability is limited, up to half of the stand composition could be planted with Sitka spruce in areas considered to have moderate to high weevil hazard ratings.
 If class B seed is used (from naturally resistant stands, R+64), caution is recommended, and it is suggested that only about a third of the stand composition be spruce.